jvalue/jayvee/apps/docs/docs/dev/04-guides/05-standard-library.md

 ### 2. Builtin libraries

-The solution we chose to implement the standard library mechanism is close to the [builtin library tutorial](https://langium.org/guides/builtin-library/) by Langium.
+The solution we chose to implement the standard library mechanism is close to the [built-in library tutorial](https://langium.org/guides/builtin-library/) by Langium.
 The following components are of interest:

 - [JayveeWorkspaceManager](https://github.com/jvalue/jayvee/tree/main/libs/language-server/src/lib/builtin-library/jayvee-workspace-manager.ts) in the `language-server` that registers all libraries with the langium framework.
 - [StandardLibraryFileSystemProvider](https://github.com/jvalue/jayvee/tree/main/apps/vs-code-extension/src/standard-library-file-system-provider.ts) in the `vs-code-extension` that registers all libraries with the vscode plugin framework.